kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/04_What_is_Kubernetes/README.md

 ## Kubernetes Single Node Setup

-There's actually lots of different way to install kubernetes.
+There's actually lots of different ways to install kubernetes.
 One option is to install all the components onto a single node:

 ![Single-node-kubecluster.png](https://github.com/Sher-Chowdhury/Kubernetes-Study-Guide/raw/master/Part-01/03_kubernetes_architecture/images/Single-node-kubecluster.png)

-In Kubernetes, your containers run inside a Kubernetes construct called pods.

 This setup suffers from the same problems as the Docker setup that we saw earlier, i.e. you can only scale vertically, and there's no HA.

-That's why a single node setup is only appropriate building a Kubernetes development environmont, because it's quick and cheap to setup.
-There's a tool called Minikube that specifically used create a single-VM Kubernetes instances that's running locally on your macbook/laptop.
+That's why a single node setup is only appropriate building Kubernetes development environmonts, since it's quick and cheap to setup.
+Minikube is used for building single-VM Kubernetes instances that runs locally on your macbook/laptop.

 ## Kubernetes Multi Node Setup